Plaxtic/Basic-Linux-Security/README.md

 ```
 ./build.sh
 ```
-To create the binaries.
+To create the binaries. (try not to look at the source code initially)

 Each level contains the same two binaries with increasing layers of security.
 The sol folder contains my solution (if I have solved it) along with rough working notes.
-The working notes are also executable tutorials, to execute these or the solutions please install pwntool (you will probably need it anyway)
+The working notes are also executable tutorials, to execute these or the solutions please install pwntools (you will probably need it anyway)
 ```
 pip install pwn